sergeyh510-alt/Weather-ETL-Pipeline/README.md

     OWNER to postgres;

 COMMENT ON TABLE weather_data.historical_weather
-    IS 'Таблица с историческими и прогнозными погодными данными';
+    IS 'Table with historical and forecast weather data';

 COMMENT ON COLUMN weather_data.historical_weather.timestamp_utc
-    IS 'Время в UTC (без смещения)';
+    IS 'Time in UTC (without offset)';

 COMMENT ON COLUMN weather_data.historical_weather.temperature_2m
-    IS 'Температура на высоте 2м в °C';
+    IS 'Temperature at 2m in °C';

 COMMENT ON COLUMN weather_data.historical_weather.relative_humidity_2m
-    IS 'Относительная влажность на высоте 2м в %';
+    IS 'Relative humidity at 2m in %';
 -- Index: idx_weather_location

 -- DROP INDEX IF EXISTS weather_data.idx_weather_location;